gjmcn/to-vega/README.md

 `tv` returns a To-Vega object; the `spec` property of the object contains the actual spec.

-When writing a spec in JSON, we can think of the object that we are currently adding properties to as the 'current object' &mdash; our current location in the spec.
-Creating specs with To-Vega is similar to writing JSON (but with much less boilerplate) and this idea of the 'current object' is useful.
-Note that the current object is the top-level object unless `hconcat`, `vconcat`, `level` or `open` have been used (these are described below).
+In the docs below, the term 'current object' refers to the object that we are currently adding properties to &mdash; our current location in the spec.
+When a spec is first created, the top-level object is the current object.

 ## Methods